-A Workshop with the title “Traceability” was held in Malmö by the artist Noriyuki Fujimura and by curator Miya Yoshida.
+A Workshop with the title “Traceability” was held in Malmö by the artist Noriyuki Fujimura in collaboration with Miya Yoshida.
 There were four workshops, each of which aimed at an understanding of the functioning of the mobile phone, both theoretically and physically.

 B) Experience The Invisible Landscapes (August 16 to September 6, 2003)

-This Mobile Phone Art Project 2003 invited a group of artists from Sweden, Norway, Finland, U.S.A., and Japan.
-Each artist presented his/her own art project using and concerning the mobile phone operation system in public spaces in Malmö.
-The 2003 project intended to involve all mobile phone carriers in the city during the mentioned three weeks period.
-It aimed at providing a channel to experience the “invisible landscapes” through the projects that were developed by the artists, and pointed to new possibilities of the mobile phone.
+The Invisible Landscapes Project invited a group of artists from Sweden, Norway, Finland, U.S.A., and Japan.
+Each artist presented his/her own artwork that concerns the operation system of the mobile phone in public spaces in Malmö.
+The project strives for involving all the mobile phone carriers in the city during the three weeks exhibition period.
+It aimed at providing a channel to experience the “invisible landscapes” through the artworks that were newly developed by the artists, while pointing new possibilities of the mobile phone.

 C) Discuss The Invisible Landscapes (September 4-6, 2003)

 A three day symposium on mobile phones was held at Rooseum Center for Contemporary Art in Malmö at the end of the project period.
-It aimed at reviewing what the Mobile Phone Art Project had explored in the course of three weeks, and was to provide a forum for further discussion, with contributions from specialists of various professions (academics, businessmen/women, artists).
+It aimed at reviewing what the project had explored in the course of three weeks, and was to provide a forum for further discussion, with contributions from specialists of various professions (academics, businessmen/women, artists).

 Even though the mobile phone has become such a popular medium and has undoubtedly transformed our daily life styles, we only have limited information and the little understanding of the mobile phone.
 “The Invisible Landscapes” aimed at deepening and widening our understanding of mobile phone culture and the new phenomena created in and around it.
 It worked as a general introduction to the subject and tried to spark interest in individuals to realize the significance of this device, and to further think about our present situation.